hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/using-the-react-application.md

 Private Key: 0xea8b000efb33c49d819e8d6452f681eed55cdf7de47d655887fc0e318906f2e7
 ```

+Currently, `evm_mine` and `evm_increaseTime` are not supported on the node.

-You should now be connected to the contracts in Goerli and be able to interact with contracts deployed on it through the React application.
+You should now be connected to the contracts in a local Optimism development environment and be able to interact with contracts deployed on it through the React application.